butaixianran/Blender-Vmd-Retargeting/README.md

 ### Prepare CC3 model
 **No preparing is needed.**
-But do not export your character from iClone.
-We only tested by exporting from Character Creator.
+But we only tested with Character Creator.
+If you want to export model from iClone, make sure it is in A-Pose, like following.

-When exporting, make sure you choose A-Pose.(Need CC3+)
+When exporting from CC, make sure you choose A-Pose.(Need CC3+)
 ![](img/cc3_export_setting.jpg)
-The key is, after importing into Blender, its pose should be like this:
+After importing into Blender, its pose should be like this:
 ![](img/cc3_def.jpg)